-Just the fact I’ve drunk many hundreds of beers in my life, when I don’t even really like beer.
+Just the fact I’ve drunk many hundreds of beers in my life, and I don’t even like beer.
 It says a lot.

 As a New Zealander, alcohol surrounded most of my adult life.
 When people celebrate, they drink.
 When they catch up with old friends, they drink.
 When they meet new friends, they drink.
 Drink when you’re happy.
 Drink when you’re sad.
 Drink when you’re bored.

 Social life in New Zealand is almost non-existent if you don’t drink.

 I never saw this as a problem.
 In fact it served me well on the backpacker circuit.
 Backpackers are the craziest drinkers in the world.

 You can find people drinking at 11 a.m. in the hostel bar, right after breakfast.
 Usually Australians.

 If you’re from New Zealand, it’s easy to fit right in.

 So that’s what life was like, for a lot of my twenties – drinking a lot at home, drinking a lot on the road.

 And I loved it.
 Drinking is fun.
 You go out and do silly stuff and make lots of cool memories.

 So why did I stop?